 - Google Analytics

-K4Health held a Knowledge Management Share Fair in April 2016 in Arusha, Tanzania.
-It brought together over 100 health professionals from 14 countries including staff members from ECSA-HC, EAC, and LVBC, as well as stakeholders at USAID missions, WHO country offices, and implementing partners.
-The main objectives of the Share Fair were to: 1) demonstrate KM tools and approaches, 2) build local KM capacity and leadership, and 3) foster a community/network of practitioners who work at the intersection of global health and KM in East, Central, and Southern Africa.
+Events: K4Health worked with RIGO partners to facilitate a knowledge management share fair that brought together over 100 health professionals from 14 countries.
+Participants included staff members from ECSA-HC, EAC, and LVBC, as well as stakeholders at USAID missions, WHO country offices, and implementing partners.
+The main objectives of the share fair were to: 1) demonstrate KM tools and approaches, 2) build local KM capacity and leadership, and 3) foster a community/network of practitioners who work at the intersection of global health and KM in East, Central, and Southern Africa.

 “The EAHRJ will promote and facilitate the application of knowledge from research to strengthen national and regional health policy and practice.”